-The Corporation owns a national license for addiktv, a French-language specialty channel that was launched on October 21, 2004.
+The Corporation owns a national license for addik^{tv}, a French-language specialty channel that was launched on October 21, 2004.
 The programming of this channel is devoted to fiction and current docudramas.
-Its website is accessible at www.qub.ca/tvaplus.
+The website for this channel is www.qub.ca/tvaplus.